ukyoda/ogpParser/README.md

 ### If you aren't necessary oEmbed information

 You need to request oEmbed information besides an normal http request.
-If you won't need oEmbed information in your application, you can disable to extract it to use `skipOembed` option.
+If you won't need oEmbed information in your application, you can disable to extract it by using `skipOembed` option.

 ```javascript